AdrianoGratani/Pac-Man-for-Desktop/README.md

       - negative X means move towards left.
       - positive Y means move towards the bottom.
       - negative Y means move towards the top.
+- Ghosts are round shaped, so I created a `radius`property which stores a fallback value of 18 (same as Pacman);
+- Color of each Ghost is different, so `this.color` gets assigned a color argument from the constructor.
+- Ghost are aggressive , but they can get scared, if Pacman eats the bonus. by default, the `this.scared` property has its fallback set to `false`.
+- AI OF THE GHOST:
+- Ghost are not controlled by human player.
+Still, they move, they avoid the walls, they have to change direction. each ghost has its own 'memory' of the previous directions and where he comes from. `this.prevCollisions` is set to an empty array.
+This is the most difficult part of the game, it will discussed further in this file.